dunderhay/dunderhay.github.io/_posts/physec/2020-09-27-Clone-MIFARE-Classic-1k-tag-to-Chameleon-Mini-RevE-Rebooted.md

+---
+title: "Clone Mifare Classic 1k Tag To Chameleon Mini RevE Rebooted"
+layout: post
+tags: [physical-security access control]
+excerpt: "How to clone Mifare Classic 1k tags onto the Chameleon Mini RevE Rebooted"
+---

 # How to clone a MIFARE Classic 1K tag to Chameleon Mini RevE Rebooted

 The official github repository for the [Chameleon Mini RevE Rebooted](https://github.com/iceman1001/ChameleonMini-rebooted).
 Other revisions of the hardware use different github projects.
 The RevE Rebooted looks like the image below: